mohitgupta7844/mohitgupta7844/README.md

 <h1 align="center">Hi 👋, I'm Mohit Gupta</h1> <h3 align="center">A Passionate Full Stack Developer (MEAN/MERN) from India</h3>

-🔭 I’m currently working as a Senior Technical Consultant at EY 🚀 With over 5 years of experience, I specialize in MEAN stack development and Microservices architecture.
+🔭 I have worked as a Senior Technical Consultant at EY 🚀 With over 5 years of experience, I specialize in MEAN stack development and Microservices architecture.
 I excel in building scalable systems and optimizing performance for businesses across various industries.